 What’s really happening in indonesia

-Indonesia’s unique nature is in conflict with the world’s hunger for resources and domestic economy driven by a growing population of 260 million.
-Including 85 million children that are lacking environmental education.
+Indonesia’s unique natural environment is in conflict with the world’s demand for resources and a domestic economy driven by a growing population of 260 million — including 85 million children lacking environmental education.

-In Indonesia, rainforests the size of 134 football fields are cut down every hour.
-Such enormous ecosystem disruption causes more frequent floods and forest fires.
-Indigenous inhabitants are losing their natural livelihoods.
-Orangutans, tigers, elephants, rhinos and other endemic species are on the verge of extinction.
+In Indonesia, massive tracts of rainforests the size of 132 football fields are cut down every hour.
+The enormous ecosystem disruption is increasing flooding and forest fires while bringing endemic species like orangutans, tigers, elephants, rhinos to the verge of extinction.

 Pollution that poisons our food chains

 Java’s Citarum River, lined by 2,000 factories, is the most polluted river in the world.
 Life-threatening mercury from gold mining in Papua, Sumbawa and Kalimantan leaks into the surrounding watersheds.
 After China, Indonesia is the 2nd largest polluter of oceans with plastic, which is mistaken as food by marine animals.

 Devastation of marine ecosystems

 High demand for Indonesian fish leads to unsustainable overfishing.
 82% of Indonesia’s coral reefs along its 17,000 islands have been damaged as a result of dynamite and cyanide fishing, trawling, sedimentation, agricultural and industrial effluents, bleaching and ocean acidification.

 Exploitation of endangered species

 Popularity of oriental medicine and demand for pets pushes already endangered species to the brink.
 Among these species are the Javan Hawk-eagle, Bali Starling, Slow Loris, Pangolin, Manta Ray, Whitetip Shark and Helmeted Hornbill.